-Your coinsurances and copayments for prescription drugs are in the charts on Pages 88-91.
+Your coinsurances and copayments for prescription drugs are in the charts on Page 11.
 Deductibles, coinsurances and copayments count toward your annual out-of-pocket maximum.

-The coinsurance and copayments listed in this section only apply to prescription drugs from a retail or mail order pharmacy.
-They do not apply to the hospital/medical pharmacy benefit beginning on Page 98.
+The coinsurance and copayments listed in this section only apply to prescription drugs received from a pharmacy.